 - Bale Meten: Used as a room or guest room for guests who come.

 - Paon/Kitchen: Used for cooking activities.
-On the south side, there is a bathroom attached to the kitchen wall.
+On the south side, a bathroom is attached to the kitchen wall.

-Here are some of the highlights of Tenganan Pegringsingan Village that have been summarized by Bali Touristic and will complete your trip to this Bali Aga village:
+Bali Touristic has summarized some of the highlights of Tenganan Pegringsingan Village that will complete your trip to this Bali Aga village:

 - Customary Rules: The village applies the awig-awig customary law, which requires residents to marry native villagers.
 If they violate it, they will be expelled.